Hague Convention - Child Protection

 - overseas authorities asking Australian authorities to check on the welfare of a child in Australia and provide a report.

-Requests relating to children not known to child protection or closed cases are managed from intake and are moved to closure after completion.
+Requests relating to children not known to child protection or closed cases are managed from intake phase and are moved to closure after completion.

 Case practitioner tasks